babylonhealth/ios-playbook/Cookbook/Technical-Documents/SaaS.md

 ## Extending configurations

-We should strive to minimise amount of compile time configuration and allow runtime configuration instead so whenever possible consider using product config for the feature configuration.
-If it's not possible and feature is configured in the AppConfiguration or as a static configuration then to being able to configure it for different SaaS projects you need to:
+We should strive to minimise amount of compile time configuration and allow runtime configuration instead.
+Whenever possible consider using product config for the feature configuration.
+If it's not possible and feature is configured in the `AppConfiguration` or as a static configuration, then to be able to configure it for different SaaS projects, you need to:

 - add the key with the configuration value in the config file.
 Note that you should add it to all the config files or check if the key is defined in the template
-- if the configuraiton is not yet part of the existing templates extract it into a new template or add to the existing one depending on where it fits better
+- if the configuration is not yet part of the existing templates, extract it into a new template or add to the existing one depending on where it fits better
-- if the configuration is a part of the static feature configuration then add it as a parameter to the corresponding feature module configuration call in `Brand/SaaS/Templates/SaaSAppDelegate.swift.erb`
+- if the configuration is a part of the static feature configuration, then add it as a parameter to the corresponding feature module configuration call in `Brand/SaaS/Templates/SaaSAppDelegate.swift.erb`
 - the template files are ERB templates so make sure you use corret [ERB syntax](https://puppet.com/docs/puppet/latest/lang_template_erb.html#concept-5566).
-So to write the configuration value in the generated file use `<%= cofig_key %>` syntax in the template.
+To write the configuration value in the generated file, use `<%= cofig_key %>` syntax in the template.
-- if you added a new template file add it to the list of template files in the `generate_saas_files` method in the `fastlane/Lanes/saas`
+- if you added a new template file, add it to the list of template files in the `generate_saas_files` method in `fastlane/Lanes/saas`